Mental health therapy for children, teens, adults & families in Catonsville & Frederick Maryland.

 Awards & International Affiliations

-2016 - Graduate Convocation Award - Excellence in Academic Achievement - Pratt Institute - Brooklyn, NY
+• Graduate Convocation Award Recipient - Excellence in Academic Achievement - Pratt Institute - Brooklyn, NY

-2015 - Northern Ireland Group for Art As Therapy (NIGAT) - Summer Intensive Week-long Workshop Attendee - Belfast & Ballycastle, Northern Ireland
+• Northern Ireland Group for Art As Therapy (NIGAT) - Summer Intensive Workshop - Belfast & Ballycastle, Northern Ireland